Kentucky Trivia ● Kentucky Tweets

 October 12, 1808, the most important theatrical event in the Western Country occurred with the opening of Luke Usher’s New Theater in Lexington, capable of seating 500-600 people.
-The building was formerly a brewery.
-The first production was a comedy, Richard Cumberland’s The Sailor’s Daughter.
-It was the first permanent theater in the early west.
+Locals had converted a brewery into the theater.
+They showed a comedy, Richard Cumberland’s The Sailor’s Daughter.
+It was the 1st permanent theater in the early west.

-October 12, 1920, Man o’ War runs in his last race in the Kenilworth Park Gold Cup (1 1/4M) at Kenilworth Park in Canada, it was a match race against Sir Barton.
-The highly anticipated event became the first race to be filmed in its entirety, with the resulting footage later shown in movie theaters across the country.
-Man o’War got in with 120 lbs., against Sir Barton’s 126 lbs.
-Moments before the race, jockey Earle Sande was removed from Sir Barton and substituted with Frank Keogh.
+October 12, 1920, Man o’ War ran in his last race in the Kenilworth Park Gold Cup (1 1/4M) at Kenilworth Park in Canada, in a match race against Sir Barton.
+The highly anticipated event became the 1st race to be filmed in its entirety, with the resulting footage later shown in movie theaters across the country.
+Man o’War carried 120 lbs. against Sir Barton’s 126 lbs.
+The trainer removed jockey Earle Sande from Sir Barton and substituted Frank Keogh moments before post time.
 Sir Barton never had a chance.
-The final time was 2:03.00.
+They finished in 2:03.00.
 Man o’ War’s share of the purse made him the highest-earning horse in American history.
-The gold trophy presented in the winner’s circle, designed by Tiffany & Co, was later donated by Mrs. Riddle to Saratoga and is now used as the trophy for the Travers Stakes.
+Tiffany & Co. made the gold trophy presented in the winner’s circle.
+Mrs. Riddle later donated it to Saratoga, which they use for the Travers Stakes.

-October 12, 1924, Mary Barr Clay of Lexington passed away.
-She was the eldest daughter of Cassius Marcellus Clay and his wife Mary Jane Warfield.
-She became the first Kentuckian to hold the office of president in a national woman’s organization when she was elected president of the American Woman Suffrage Association in 1883.
-During her career, she corresponded with Susan B. Anthony, Lucy Stone, Alice Stone Blackwell and other leading suffragists and brought many of them to Kentucky for speaking engagements.
+On October 12, 1924, Mary Barr Clay of Lexington passed away.
+The eldest daughter of Cassius Marcellus Clay and Mary Jane Warfield became the 1st Kentuckian to hold the office of president in a national woman’s organization as president of the American Woman Suffrage Association in 1883.
+During her career, she corresponded with Susan B. Anthony, Lucy Stone, Alice Stone Blackwell, and other leading suffragists and brought many of them to Kentucky for speaking engagements.

-October 12, 1946, Steve Black, left, of Frankfort presented a ribbon to Colonel Carl W. Raguse, riding El Foxo, who received a blue ribbon in the open jumping class during the Iroquois Hunt Club horse show at W. Fauntleroy Pursley’s farm on Athens-Boonesboro Road.
-The club’s horse show included a horse pulling contest and a beef barbecue.
+October 12, 1946, Steve Black, left, of Frankfort, presented a ribbon to Colonel Carl W. Raguse.
+He received a blue ribbon in the open jumping class during the Iroquois Hunt Club horse show at W. Fauntleroy Pursley’s farm on Athens-Boonesboro Road.
+The club’s horse show included a horse-pulling contest and a beef barbecue.

 October 12, 1951, Army SGT Herbert F. Clark from Marion County, Army CPL Clellan H. Decker from Edmonson County, Army CPL Raymond Tackett from Johnson County and Army CPL Marshall Winkfield from Woodford County, died fighting in the Korean War.

 October 12, 1952, Russell native Ernest Edison “Ernie” West ran through heavy fire to rescue his wounded commander, Capt.
 Gividen, after they had fallen into an ambush.
 As he was pulling the Captain to safety, three hostile soldiers attacked.
-West shielded the commander with his body and killed the attackers with his rifle, suffering a wound that resulted in losing his eye in the process.
-Despite this injury, he remained on the field and assisted in the evacuation of other wounded men, at one point killing three more hostile soldiers.
-For these actions, the U.S. military’s presented him with the highest decoration, the Congressional Medal of Honor.
-Ernie was raised in an orphanage in Nicholasville.
+For these actions, the U.S. military presented him with the highest decoration, the Congressional Medal of Honor.
+Ernie grew up in a Nicholasville orphanage.

-October 12, 1983, Martha Layne Collins and Jim Bunning, the two candidates for governor, had a rare face to face exchange in the only televised debate of the general election campaign.
-The hour-long debate showed on KET, WHAS and WKYT.
-One would replace John Y. Brown, Jr.
+October 12, 1983, Martha Layne Collins and Jim Bunning, the two candidates for governor, had a rare face-to-face exchange in the only televised debate of the general election campaign.
+The hour-long debate showed on KET, WHAS, and WKYT.
+They wanted to replace John Y. Brown, Jr.